Code-Institute-Submissions/ci_milestone2/README.md

 ## Technologies
 This project was built using HTML, CSS and JavaScript.
 An extra effort has been made to use pure Vanilla JavaScript rather than jQuery, with the intention of learning the foundation of the language and becoming more familiar with JavaScript concepts.

 In terms of styling, this website utilised the framework Bootstrap to support through the implementation of a mobile first approach and the preprocessor SASS.
-Due to the size of the project, the SASS files were divided into partials according to the sections of the website which makes the directory tidier and easier to locate a specific file.
+Due to the size of the project, the SASS files were divided into partials according to the sections of the website which makes the directory tidier and easier to locate specific files.

 ![SASS partials](https://github.com/stefcruz/ci_milestone2/blob/master/readme/sass-partials.png)